 Let's take a look at both mortgage types to help you decide what's right for you.

-FHA or Conventional Loan: Which is Better?
+FHA or a Conventional Loan: Which is Better?

-Joe the Gnome Collector: FHA Is the Way
+Joe the Gnome Collector: FHA Loan Benefits

 Joe has a low credit score due to his obsession with garden gnomes.
 He maxed out many credit cards buying garden gnomes, and traveling to see different gnomes throughout the world.
 Joe now needs a house (and garden) to put all his gnomes.
 His parents offered to help him with the down payment, but he is still not sure how he will be approved for a loan.

 An FHA loan offers more flexible credit qualifying guidelines than other loan types.
 This is due to the fact that the Federal Housing Administration (FHA) insures this type of loan.
-FHA does not lend the money, they guarantee the loan.
+FHA does not lend the money, rather they guarantee the loan.
 Due to the fact that the government is backing the loan, a lender is able to offer a competitive interest rate.
 A low interest rate can really help save the borrower a lot of money.
 Maybe Joe can buy some more gnomes with the money he saves!

 In addition, the down payment does not necessarily have to come from the borrower’s pocket.
 The money is allowed to come from a family member, employer or charitable organization as a gift.
 In Joe’s case, his parents can “gift” Joe the down payment.

-Kate: Conventional Is the New Pink
+Kate: A Conventional Loan Is the Easy Choice

 Kate has a very high credit score.
 She wants to buy a home and has saved enough to make a down payment of 20%.
 Kate has decided to settle in Beverly Hills, her dream home is a bit pricey so she will need a large loan.
 A Conventional loan is likely the right choice for Kate.